Skip to main content

 Use technology for support

 Transitioning your baby to a crib can be more difficult for you than for your babies.
-Using a baby monitor can help ease your mind if you’re a parent anxious about your baby sleeping in their own crib in a room alone.
+Using a baby monitor helps ease your mind if you’re a parent anxious about your baby sleeping in their own crib in a room alone.
 There are even some mobile applications that can turn your tablet or phone into a baby monitor.

 It’s completely normal if your baby doesn’t sleep through the night yet.
-Once your baby is about 5 months old, they may be able to start sleeping around seven hours per night.
+Once your baby is about four to five months old, they may be able to start sleeping around seven hours per night.
 As your baby starts to inch into infanthood, you may no longer have a baby who wants to be held all night.
 Instead, you might have a baby who welcomes snuggling in their own crib.

 A sleeping baby being swaddled